Menopause And Stress: heart disease

 However, for all our evolutionary advantages, the subconscious human brain isn’t great at distinguishing between immediate danger (tiger!) and the subtleties of daily existence (money, bills, deadlines, and so on).

-Compared to our male peers, stress and mental health have more of an impact on women’s hearts.
+Compared to our male peers, stress and mental health disorders in midlife have more of an impact on women’s hearts.
 Women under 50 are twice as likely as men of the same age to have reduced blood flow to the heart after a stressful emotional event.

 A little motivating pressure before a deadline isn’t always a bad thing, but watch out for chronic stress or stress triggered by an emotional event.

-In addition, the depression and anxiety that women are more prone to can make it harder to exercise and eat healthy meals, which in turn increases heart disease risk.
+In addition, the menopause blues or depression and anxiety that women are more prone to can make it harder to exercise and eat healthy meals, which in turn increases heart disease risk.

 Get your OB/GYN-developed plan and on-demand coaching today.
 Get your HealthFix and tackle your menopause and midlife symptoms.